 Then, choose None from the pop-up window displayed from the screen saver drop-down menu.

 Disable Third-Party Themes

 Many third-party themes are available in the Microsoft Store.
 It is also possible that a topic can cause your PC to sleep at random times.
 You can disable the design and switch back to the default theme.

 Go to Settings > Customization and click Themes.
 Now, click on the default Windows 10 theme and restart your PC.

 If all of the above methods fail and you work with a laptop, your battery could be the culprit.
 Turn off your PC and remove the battery.
 Could you wait a few moments and re-insert it?
-If the battery is not removable, you might want to monitor the battery statistics and replace them.
+If the battery is not removable, you might want to monitor and replace the battery statistics.

 If your computer doesn’t sleep or sleep at random times, use these troubleshooting steps to solve your problem.
 However, it would help to remember that some PC manufacturers contain custom apps and drivers.
 These are also known to cause problems in sleep mode on Windows 10 PC.

 Aside from these troubleshooting tips, you can regularly check your PC’s health to keep it fit.
 For example, you can run the “SleepStudio” command to evaluate the battery’s health and take care of the health of your PC.